gigascience/gigadb-website/gigadb/app/tools/excel-spreadsheet-uploader/template/UPDATE_INSTRUCTIONS.md

 15. Your web browser will open on a new Pull request form on the Gigascience's gigadb-website repository
 16. Fill in the form as instructed inline
 17. Click on "Create Pull Request" (if instead you see "Draft Pull Request", click the drop-down menu to bring the other option)
-18. in the "Projects" section in the right-hand sidebar, add the pull request to the current sprint project
+18. In the "Projects" section in the right-hand sidebar, add the pull request to the current sprint project